 Getting a good night’s sleep is important for maintaining your energy levels, reducing fatigue, and improving mood.
 Difficulty sleeping may be caused by pain, breathlessness, anxiety or depression.
 Some medicines can also disrupt sleep.
-If you already had sleep problems before the mesothelioma diagnosis, these can become worse.
+If you already had sleep problems before the pleural mesothelioma diagnosis, these can become worse.

 Getting a better night’s sleep